ansys/pyaedt/examples/01-Modeling-Setup/Readme.txt

-General Model and Setup examples
+General model and setup examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These examples use PyAEDT to show some general model and simulation
 setup features inside AEDT.